plane icon

 Configure as a Rover

-1. Choose Rover at PVT Mode, check All at Rover mode and set Reference Position to Auto.
+1. Choose Rover in PVT Mode, check All in Rover mode, and set Reference Position to Auto.
 Press OK.
-Now you have your receiver configured as a Rover.
+Now your receiver is configured as a rover.

 Examples of configuration files

-We provide a variety of configuration files designed for different purposes, such as configuring as a base station, as a rover, sending NMEA messages via Bluetooth or BLE, or connecting to NTRIP correction via 4G.
+We provide a variety of configuration files designed for different purposes, such as configuring as a rover, sending NMEA messages via Bluetooth or BLE, or connecting to NTRIP corrections via 4G.

 Configuration File